mt2017-tartu-shared-task/nmt-system-B/README.md

 which represents Member States .__"
   2. Baseline: "__This part of our website will find information on how Parliament will organise its work through the various committees .__"

+- The baseline model often didn't include whole parts of a sentence.
+Some examples:

+  1. Human: "__In the European Parliament , all Community languages are equally important : all parliamentary documents are published in all the official languages of the European Union ( EU ) and every MEP has the right to speak in the official language of his / her choice .__"

+  2. Baseline: "__All Community languages are equally important in the European Parliament : all Parliament's documents will be published in all the official languages of the European Union ( EU ) and each member of the European Parliament .__"

 More details: [report2](https://github.com/mt2017-tartu-shared-task/nmt-system-B/blob/master/reports/milestone2.pdf)